Last updated March 16th, 2023.

 Mitsubishi Estate

-This property developer is among the largest of its kind in Japan and serves various other countries, including China, Indonesia, Malaysia, Singapore, the UK, the U.S., and Vietnam.
+This developer is the largest real estate company in Japan by some metrics and operates globally in other countries, including China, Indonesia, Malaysia, and Vietnam.

-They hold the largest property portfolio in Japan, which includes many well-known buildings such as the second-tallest structure in the country, the Yokohama Landmark Tower.
+They hold the most extensive property portfolio in Japan, which includes many well-known buildings, such as the second-tallest structure in the country, the Yokohama Landmark Tower.

 Furthermore, their technical prowess is shown in their more recent projects in which they maintain a majority stake in a redevelopment project north of Tokyo station, which includes what will be the tallest building in Japan.